 Finally, ecommerce localization can deliver a steady increase in ecommerce sales by tapping into new markets and new customers.
 By making content available in local languages—and complementing these efforts with international SEO best practices to increase discoverability—businesses can effectively expand their customer base.

 At the same time, ecommerce platforms pose a significant challenge because of the many types of content they combine: Marketing messages, informational descriptions, and user-contributed assets all need localization whether you’re a small e-tailer expanding into new markets or an e-retail giant with thousands of ecommerce pages.

 The key to not ending up with a fragmented or poorly localized ecommerce site is to arm yourself with the right technology.
 Let’s explore the benefits of ecommerce localization solutions.

 Localization technology simplifies the complex ecommerce content management process, giving businesses access to all the tools they need to localize ecommerce content consistently and in a timely fashion.

-Some features to look for in a localization solution that will help you get to market faster and achieve better results include:
+Some features to look for in a localization solution to integrate into a localization-friendly tech stack that will help you get to market faster and achieve better results include: